-Leirskule is a Camp School for Norwegian school children aged 11-13 years hosting as many as 500 kids over the course of 16 weeks per year with a range of activities running from Monday until Thursday.
+Leirskule is a Camp School for Norwegian school children aged 11-13 years hosting as many as 500 children over the course of 16 weeks per year with a range of activities running from Monday until Thursday.
 Directed and supervised by RCN staff, College students serve as instructors, and lead activities such as kayaking, archery, climbing and inter-cultural events.

-For more information on Leirskule, please go to www.leirskule.no.
+For more information on Leirskule, please speak with our UWC Connect team on campus.